 - agreements on other meetings in which you should participate such as weekly lab meetings, journal clubs, seminars, etc.

 Please note: SBM, CSDB and BINN students have to fill out these forms via Osiris Case.

 The quality and suitability of your research project will be assessed by your Master’s programme coordinator and the Board of Examiners (BoE).
 You need to follow the steps below in order for them to process your request and receive an approval:

-- Fill in the General Application Form or the Profile Application form (open with Adobe Reader) depending on what kind of project you are applying for (exception: CSDB and SBM students don't use these forms but do everything digitally via Osiris Case - read more about it here).
+- Fill in the General Application Form or the Profile Application form (open with Adobe Reader) depending on what kind of project you are applying for (exception: CSDB, SBM and BINN students do everything digitally via Osiris Case - see section below).

 - Ask the approval (signature) of your Master’s programme coordinator